scaleoutsystems/fedn/docs/studio.rst

     bin/split_data
     bin/build.sh

-This commands will generate some training data and two files: package.tgz and seed.npz.
+These commands will generate training data and two files: package.tgz and seed.npz.
 The first is a compute package file and the second is a model file that can be used as the inital seed model.
 (For a more detailed explanation of the commands, see the :doc:`quickstart`)

 Upload files
 ~~~~~~~~~~~~